syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Add-Custom-Items.md

 {% endhighlight %}

-## Add Items
+## Add Items to Collection

-The `Items` property is used to hold the collection of SfRatingItem.
+The `Items` property holds the collection of SfRatingItem objects that define the rating scale.

-N> SfRatingItem keeps both selected and unselected view respectively.
+N> Each SfRatingItem maintains both selected and unselected view states.
 {% highlight C# %}

     List<SfRatingItem> ratingItemList = new List<SfRatingItem>();